 As of June 30, 2022, Snail Games USA had a net tangible book value of \$0.6 million, corresponding to a net tangible book value of \$1.29 per share.
-After giving effect to the Transactions, our net tangible book value at June 30, 2022 would have been \$0.6 million, corresponding to a net tangible book value of \$0.02 per share.
-Net tangible book value represents the amount of our total assets less our total liabilities, excluding goodwill and other intangible assets, divided by 35,000,000, the total number of our shares outstanding as of June 30, 2022 (after giving effect to the Transactions).
+After giving effect to the Transactions, our net tangible book value at June 30, 2022 would have been \$0.6 million, corresponding to a net tangible book value of \$0.01 per share.
+Net tangible book value represents the amount of our total assets less our total liabilities, excluding goodwill and other intangible assets, divided by 45,000,000, the total number of our shares outstanding as of June 30, 2022 (after giving effect to the Transactions).

-After giving effect to the sale by us of the 3,000,000 shares of Class A common stock offered by us in the offering at the initial public offering price of \$5.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value estimated at June 30, 2022 would have been approximately \$11.7 million, representing \$0.31 per share.
-This represents an immediate increase in net tangible book value of \$0.29 per share to existing stockholders and an immediate dilution in net tangible book value of \$4.69 per share to new investors purchasing Class A common stock in this offering.
+After giving effect to the sale by us of the 5,000,000 shares of Class A common stock offered by us in the offering at an assumed offering price of \$6.00 per share (the midpoint of the range set forth on the cover of this prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value estimated at June 30, 2022 would have been approximately \$25.4 million, representing \$0.50 per share.
+This represents an immediate increase in net tangible book value of \$0.49 per share to existing stockholders and an immediate dilution in net tangible book value of \$5.50 per share to new investors purchasing Class A common stock in this offering.
 Dilution for this purpose represents the difference between the price per share of Class A common stock paid by these purchasers and net tangible book value per share of Class A common stock immediately after the completion of the offering.